akshamsabadi/akshamsabadi/README.md

 ### <img src="assets/title_about.svg" alt="✦ About Me" />

-Welcome!
+Hey!
 I’m **André**, a chemical biologist who enjoys exploring important and challenging problems in biotherapeutic design.

-With a foundational background in chemistry, my central motivation is to leverage this perspective to solve significant challenges in biology—which, in itself, is the most complex expression of chemistry known.
+My foundational background is in organic chemistry, and an early fascination of mine was to utilise this to address significant challenges in biology, which in itself, is the most complex and important expression of chemistry.

 I operate at the intersection of **peptide/protein engineering**, **drug discovery**, and **AI/ML**.
 My expertise spans bioconjugation, organic/polymer synthesis, and biomedical engineering, all focused on developing state-of-the-art therapeutics and diagnostics.
-I believe that an interdisciplinary approach, paired with advanced computational techniques, is the most effective way to drive modern biomedical research forward.
+My central tenet is that an interdisciplinary approach, paired with state-of-the-art tools & resources, is the most effective way to overcome the longstanding challenges in biomedical research.

 ---